-When you enrolled last year, you were asked whether you would permit the IRS to check your tax records for subsidy determination for the next five years.
-Some people said yes, some said no; you should be receiving a letter from the government indicating which you selected.
-If you said no, when your plan automatically re-enrolls, you will lose your subsidy entirely.
-Without allowing the tax record review, the government won’t automatically continue your subsidy for 2015.
+When you enrolled last year, you were asked whether you would permit the IRS to check your tax records for subsidy eligibility for the next five years.
+You should be receiving a letter from the government indicating which option you selected.
+If you said no, when you experience health insurance automatic re-enrollment, you will lose your subsidy entirely.
+Without allowing the tax record review, the government won’t automatically continue your subsidy.

 If you said yes, the government will automatically continue to provide a subsidy in the exact amount you received this year.
 This may not sound like a problem at first, but the same subsidy is likely to be the wrong one, unfortunately, and is therefore likely to cost you.
 Let’s look at an example:

-Say your 2014 health policy has a gross (or full-priced) premium of $500 per month with a $400 monthly subsidy, leaving $100 a month for you to pay.
-For 2015, your insurance company is raising the full-priced premium 10 percent to $550 per month.
+Say your current health policy has a gross (or full-priced) premium of $500 per month with a $400 monthly subsidy, leaving $100 a month for you to pay.
+For the next year, your insurance company is raising the full-priced premium 10% to $550 per month.
 If you continue with your $400 subsidy, the monthly cost to you increases from $100 to $150 – an additional $600 per year.
-In this case, a 10 percent increase to the insurance company is a 50 percent increase to your wallet.
-Even worse: if you chose not to allow the IRS to check your tax records you will lose your subsidy entirely, meaning you will have to cover the full $550.
+In this case, a 10% increase to the insurance company is a 50% increase to your wallet.
+Even worse: if you chose not to allow the IRS to check your tax records, you’ll lose your subsidy entirely, meaning you’ll have to cover the full $550.

-In short, you are going to have to return to HealthCare.gov or your state exchange and re-apply for subsidies.
-As part of that process you’ll have to fill out all of the same information you did last year in order for the government to re-determine what the right subsidies are for you for 2015.
-During this process you may re-enroll in the plan you have today, but that will require entering a 14-digit plan ID code; look for the code on a notice sent to you from your insurance company.
+In short, you’re going to have to re-apply for subsidies.
+As part of that process, you’ll have to fill out the exact same information you did previously for the government to once again determine what the right subsidies are for you.
+During this process, you may re-enroll in the plan you have today, but that will require entering a 14-digit plan ID code; look for the code on a notice sent to you from your insurance company.
 You can also choose to switch plans at this point.
-If you do, carefully consider all of your options before making the switch; there are 77 new insurance companies offering health plans in 2015 and many rate changes from last year’s carriers.
+If you do, carefully consider all of your options before making the switch.